Typical symptoms of low mood include: - Low self esteem - Worrying - ...

 There are several types of depression

 There are a number of different types of depression, each with varying causes, symptoms and treatments.
-Marianna Kilburn, our depression advisor, discusses the various types of depression from which people can suffer.
+Marianna Kilburn, our mental wellbeing advisor, discusses the various types of depression from which people can suffer.

 An introduction to the different types of depression